Global-Chem/global-chem/paper.md

 ![Node Network of Global-Chem .\label{fig:figure_3}](https://raw.githubusercontent.com/Sulstice/global-chem/master/images/figures/figure_1_new.png){ width=100% }

+Interacting with the `GlobalChem` network is built in a graph-objected oriented with it's own internal application programming interface (API).
+Users can navigate the documentation for interacting with ours or building their own based on their organization using our nodes.

 ## Data

 At the time of writing the list of nodes include those shown in Table 1.
-The list range from well defined classes of chemicals, such as amino acids, to more diverse lists such as Rings in Drugs.
-In addition, the languages used for each list are given, along with the number entires in the list and the reference.

 | Node List                            | # of Entries | References                |
 |--------------------------------------|--------------|---------------------------|